pi-star-2025/pi_star/Genetics/hair.md

 ...

-To the multiverse, the genetics (seeing choices) of the original godddess (π triangle) are cartoonish.
+To the multiverse, the genetics (seeing choices) of the original goddess (π triangle) are cartoonish.
 They come out in the back-and-forth interplay with the other stars, via ATCG.

 All other stars have a classical style that women (and the original goddess) are attracted to.
 These seeing choices are more practical and historically great.